jagrvargen/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 8. 8-model_state_fetch_first.py - Prints the first State object from the database hbtn_0e_6_usa.

 9. 9-model_state_filter_a.py - Lists all State objects that contain the letter a from the database hbtn_0e_6_usa.

+10. 10-model_state_my_get.py - Prints the State object with the name passed as an argument from the database hbtn_0e_6_usa.